Rajat-Gouda/Natural_Language_Processing_Projects/README.md

-# Natural_Language_Processing_Projects
+# ML_Natural_Language_Processing_Projects
 Deployed few NLP projects which I have developed as part of my Masters curriculum.